Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals: : Principal Mask Proposals

-\cng{Shown in \cref{fig:method}, \ourmethodframework is an iterative optimization technique.
-It leverages the frozen pre-trained self-supervised backbone model $\mathcal{F}$ and two identically sized vector sets, the class prototypes $\theta_S$ and their moving average, the momentum class prototypes $\theta_T$.
-The class prototypes \cngtwo{$\theta_S$ and $\theta_T$} are the $K$ pseudo class representations in the feature space, projecting the $C$-dimensional features linearly to $K$ semantic pseudo classes. \ourmethodframework constructs pseudo labels \cngtwo{using \ourmethod, which provide guidance through local consistency for fitting the global class prototypes.} In every optimization iteration, we compute the segmentation prediction $y$ from the momentum class prototypes $\theta_T$.
-Next, we assign the pseudo-class ID that is most frequently predicted within each proposal, yielding the final pseudo-label map $P^{\ast}\in\{0,1\}^{K \times h\times w}$, a one-hot encoding of a pseudo-class ID.} \cngtwo{Finally, we optimize the class prototypes $\theta_S$ using the pseudo label.}
+Shown in \cref{fig:method}, \ourmethodframework is an iterative optimization technique \rebuttwo{for fitting class prototypes for semantic segmentation across a dataset utilizing pseudo labels $P^\ast$ based on \ourmethod} (\cf \cref{sec:prima-pseudo}). \ourmethod provide guidance through local \rebut{per-image} consistency for fitting the global class prototypes \rebut{across a dataset}. \ourmethodframework leverages a frozen pre-trained self-supervised backbone model $\mathcal{F}$ and optimizes two identically sized vector sets, \rebuttwo{the running class prototypes $\theta_R$ and their moving average, the momentum class prototypes $\theta_M$.} The class prototypes $\theta_R$ and $\theta_M$ are the $K$ pseudo-class representations in the feature space, projecting the $C$-dimensional features linearly to $K$ semantic pseudo classes, \rebut{which equates to segmenting.} \rebut{More precisely, we use the segmentation prediction of the momentum class prototypes $\theta_M$ to assign consistent semantic pseudo-class IDs to the class-agnostic \ourmethod.
+We optimize the running class prototypes $\theta_R$ using the pseudo labels $P^\ast$ and gradually transfer $\theta_R$ to $\theta_M$ using an \ac{ema}.}

-\ourmethodframework consists of two stages, since in our case a meaningful initialization of the class prototypes is vital to provide a reasonable optimization signal.
+\ourmethodframework \cngsr{performs the optimization} in two stages, since in our case, a meaningful initialization of the class prototypes is vital to provide a reasonable optimization signal.
 This can be traced back to the pseudo-label generation, which utilizes a segmentation prediction to assign globally consistent classes to the masks.
 Initializing the class prototypes randomly leads to a highly unstable and noisy signal.